lacherogwu/flinj/README.md

 - [x] Allow middlewares (global and route specific)
 - [ ] Allow to manipulate the response (in the controller wrapper)
 - [ ] Support cookies
-- [ ] allow to attach stuff to the context and pass in the request
+- [x] Allow to attach stuff to the context and pass in the request